melogsdon/DATA146/Project1.md

 (3) **Also, describe why specifying an argument within a read_() function can be significant.
 Does data that is saved as a file in a different type of format require a particular argument in order for a data frame to be successfully imported?

-If the file `my_data.csv` had instead been `my_data.tsv` indicating values separated by tabs instead of commas, I would need to pass in the argument `sep=` to tell the function to look for tabs.
+If the file `my_data.csv` had instead been `my_data.tsv`, indicating values separated by tabs instead of commas, I would need to pass in the argument `sep=` to tell the function to look for tabs.

 ~~~~